 You are at the point where you don’t even bother to have a conversation because you know it’s going nowhere and discussions most times ends in a fight. — Maria Baratta Ph.D., L.C.S.W.

-The Importance Of Connection
+Family Therapy: The Importance Of Connection

-No matter how occupied you are or how your day has turned for the worse, always have time to connect with your teens.
+Listening to family therapy suggestions helps you understand that no matter how occupied you are or how your day has turned for the worse, always have time to connect with your teens.
 In raising a troubled teenager, a typical reaction is to be inclined to turn the other cheek and walk away from your teen’s seemingly insignificant issues.
 However, always remind yourself that it’s during these years that problems are magnified and can immensely affect their well-being and overall performance.

-Maintaining a strong and stable connection with your child should be as important as keeping a reliable Wi-Fi or network connection.
+As for experts’ family therapy advice, maintaining a strong and stable connection with your child should be as important as keeping a reliable Wi-Fi or network connection.
 Exert more effort in achieving efficient and honest communication while striving to preserve a good relationship with your teen.

 A central ingredient in authoritative parenting is the ability of the parent(s) to deal with their own feelings and needs in ways that place the best interest of the child first. — Johannes Kieding, LMSW